intel/iot-js-api/api/ocf/server.md

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If there is no permission to use the method, reject `promise` with `"SecurityError"`.
-- If the functionality is not supported, reject `promise` with `"NotSupportedError"`.
 - Send a request to register the given `resource`, and wait for the answer.
 - If there is an error during the request, reject `promise` with that error.
 - When the answer is received, update `resource` to be a [`Resource`](./client.md/#resource) object.